-We would revise the language in § 60.534(c) and are proposing new language to replace ASTM E2515-11, section 9.6.5.1 by adding $\S 60.534(c)(1)$ , which specifies appropriate post-test leak check procedures and in § 60.534(c)(2) by adding procedures for performing leak checks during a sampling run.
-We are proposing these modifications to bring appropriate QA/ QC requirements to PM measurements required by the rule and to eliminate opportunity for emissions test results to be considered valid when a leaking sampling system allows dilution of the PM sample(s).
+We revised the language in § 60.534(c) and developed new language to replace ASTM E2515-11, section 9.6.5.1 by adding § 60.534(c)(1), which specifies appropriate post-test leak check procedures and in § 60.534(c)(2) by adding procedures for performing leak checks during a sampling run.
+These modifications bring appropriate QA/QC requirements to PM measurements required by the rule and eliminate opportunity for emissions test results to be considered valid when a leaking sampling system allows dilution of the PM sample(s).
+This language was amended slightly based on comments received to further clarify that sample volume collected during the process of conducting leak checks during a test run is not to be included in the overall sampling volume as it would dilute the collected sample volume were it treated in that manner.

-We are also proposing in § 60.534(d) that the first hour PM emissions measurements be conducted using a separate ASTM E2515-11 sampling train operated concurrently with the paired ASTM E2515-11 sampling trains used in compliance PM sampling.
-In this manner, the first hour PM emissions would be collected appropriately, and the compliance test measurements would not be impacted by a sampling pause for filter replacement at the 1-hour mark.
+In § 60.534(d), the first hour PM emissions measurements are to be conducted using a separate ASTM E2515-11 sampling train operated concurrently with the paired ASTM E2515-11 sampling trains used in compliance PM sampling.
+In this manner, the first hour PM emissions will be collected appropriately, and the compliance test measurements will not be impacted by a sampling pause for filter replacement at the 1-hour mark.

-The regulatory language in § 60.539b(b) would be revised to include General Provisions that were added to § 60.8(f)(2) (81 FR 59801, August 30, 2016) and were inadvertently exempted from inclusion in subpart AAA as that rule, as promulgated in 2015, exempted § 60.8(f) in its entirety.
-The exemption promulgated in subpart AAA at § 60.539b(b) was intended to exempt those affected sources from § 60.8(f), which, at the time, consisted of what is now currently $\S 60.8(f)(1)$ and is specific to compliance testing results consisting of the arithmetic mean of three replicate tests.
-We are proposing these modifications to ensure that emissions test reporting includes all data necessary to assess and assure the quality of the reported emissions data and appropriately describes and identifies the specific unit covered by the emissions test report.
-Since compliance tests in this category consist of a single test, the original regulatory exemption to the General Provisions of $\S 60.8(f)(1)$ is retained.
+The regulatory language in § 60.539b(b) is revised to include General Provisions that were added to § 60.8(f)(2) (81 FR 59801, August 30, 2016) and were inadvertently exempted from inclusion in subpart AAA as that rule, as promulgated in 2015, exempted § 60.8(f) in its entirety.
+The exemption promulgated in subpart AAA at § 60.539b(b) was intended to exempt those affected sources from § 60.8(f), which, at the time, consisted of what is now currently § 60.8(f)(1) and is specific to compliance testing results consisting of the arithmetic mean of three replicate tests.
+These modifications will ensure that emissions test reporting includes all data necessary to assess and assure the quality of the reported emissions data and appropriately describes and identifies the specific unit covered by the emissions test report.
+Since compliance tests in this category consist of a single test, the original regulatory exemption to the General Provisions of § 60.8(f)(1) is retained.

-D. Standards of Performance for New Residential Wood Heaters, New Residential Hydronic Heaters, and Forced-Air Furnaces (Subpart QQQQ) of Part 60
+D. Standards of Performance for New Residential Wood Heaters, New Residential Hydronic Heaters, and Forced-Air Furnaces (Subpart OOQO) of Part 60

-The erroneous PM emission limits in g/MJ in §§ 60.5474(b)(2), (b)(3) and (b)(6) would be corrected.
+The erroneous PM emission limits in g/MJ in § 60.5474(b)(2), (b)(3) and (b)(6) are corrected.

-In addition, subpart QQQQ would be amended to add stipulations for use of the ASTM E2515-11 test method.
-The stipulations would modify the post-test leak check procedures as well as add procedures for performing leak checks during a sampling run.
+In addition, subpart QQQQ is amended to add stipulations for use of the ASTM E2515-11 test method.
+The stipulations modify the post-test leak check procedures as well as add procedures for performing leak checks during a sampling run.
 The stipulations to ASTM E2515-11 are necessary as we have learned that the QA/QC requirements for leak tests required by ASTM E2515-11, section 9.6.5.1 are not sufficient to provide assurance of the sampling system integrity.
-Additionally, the language of ASTM E2515-11, section 9.6.5.1 currently allows for averaging the PM results from a nonleaking sampling system with those from a leaking sampling system, which effectively reduces reported PM emissions by as much as half, rendering the test method inappropriate for compliance determination.
-The language in § 60.5476(c)(5) and § 60.5476(c)(6) would be replaced with the word "reserved."
+Additionally, the language of ASTM E2515-11, section 9.6.5.1 currently allows for averaging the PM results from a non-leaking sampling system with those from a leaking sampling system, which effectively reduces reported PM emissions by as much as half, rendering the test method inappropriate for compliance determination.
+The language in § 60.5476(c)(5) and § 60.5476(c)(6) is replaced with the word "reserved."